eclipse-hono/hono/site/documentation/content/api/device-connection/index.md

 Clients use this command to *set* the protocol adapter instance that currently handles command & control messages for a given device.

+Clients can provide an optional `lifespan` parameter to make the protocol adapter instance entry expire after the given number of seconds.
+Note that implementations of this API have to support this feature, otherwise protocol adapters, as the clients of this API, might fail to correctly route command messages.

 This API doesn't mandate checks on the validity of the given device in order not to introduce a dependency on the *Device Registration API*.
 However, implementations of this API may choose to perform such checks or impose a restriction on the overall amount of data that can be stored per tenant in order to protect against malicious requests.

 **Message Flow**